THE ROAD TO VIRTUAL – A BLOG SERIES: VI – LET THERE BE LIGHT

-Many years ago, when I was just starting as an HR Officer working in a large public institution, I had the opportunity to participate in a meeting which I found to be very instructive about life in a large bureaucracy.
-A senior manager had come to the HR Department to meet with the Director to discuss the career options of one of his long serving staff.
+Many years ago, when I was just starting as an HR Officer working in a large public institution, I had the opportunity to participate in a meeting that I found to be very instructive about life in a large bureaucracy.
+A senior manager had come to the HR Department to meet with the Director to discuss the career options of one of his long-serving staff.
 In short, in the manager’s view, there were none.
-He used the term “dead wood” to characterize the quality of this staff member’s contribution to the team.
+He used the term “deadwood” to characterize the quality of this staff member’s contribution to the team.
 He had come to the HR Department so that we would do something to remove this burden from his unit.

 Having now spent forty years working in HR, I have come to learn that one of the functions which we are expected to perform is to take out the trash.
 In the above case, the HR Director responded thoughtfully.
 He noted that the staff member in question had a long service record which, while not distinguished, was certainly solid.
 He asked a simple question: how did this staff member become dead wood?